rdwallis/gwt-universal-analytics/README.md

 This will automatically create a timing event marking the difference between when the start and end calls are made.

-The category and variable names for the start and end calls must be exactly the same, or the call will have no affect.
+The category and variable names for the start and end calls must be exactly the same, or the call will have no effect.